SGrondin/bottleneck/README.md

 ### schedule()

 Adds a job to the queue.
-This is the Promise version of `submit`.
+This is the Promise and async/await version of `submit`.

 ```js
 const fn = function(arg1, arg2) {